 If you would like to learn which liposuction techniques could help you enhance your body contours, please contact our Del Mar office by calling 858-450-1555 or click here to schedule a consultation.

-Liposuction patients in San Diego can expect their surgery to cost approximately $4,500 or more.
+Liposuction patients in San Diego can expect their surgery to cost approximately $2,500-$3,000 per area.
 Due to the variability of cases, some liposuction procedures are priced higher depending upon the level of complexity or invasiveness.

 Randy: You do a lot of liposuction.